[Lee Joo-hee] Making a life in workaholic Korea

 He married his colleague, who honestly was better than him at work.
 They zigzagged through their hectic schedule, and vowed to hold onto their jobs, as they watched their colleagues leave to join startups or start their own.
 They felt a pang of envy as the former coworkers brazenly called their company bureaucratic and inefficient.
 Then, his wife got pregnant.

-His wife returned to work after three months of giving birth to their daughter.
+His wife returned three months after giving birth to their daughter.
 Their combined bank accounts quickly fell into the red as they paid for their expenses, their babysitter and the interest on the loan for their small rented apartment.

 While the government spewed out subsidies and benefits for new parents -- which were unquestionably helpful -- the two, overworked and exhausted, were desperate for one thing: time.
 Finding a person to look after their baby was a constant battle.
 The wife was usually the one that went home early and missed out on company meetings or dinners.